RakhithJK/rnwood-smtp4dev-wiki/Configuration.md

     //Default value: []
     "AllowedEmails": [],

     //Specifies the address used in MAIL FROM when relaying messages.
-(Sender address in message headers is left unmodified).
+(Sender address in the message headers are left unmodified).
 The sender of each message is used if not specified.
     //Default value: ""
     "SenderAddress": "",